Food itinerary: Mile End

 What to order: A half a dozen doughnuts to take home – see if you can make it that far before cracking open the box.

-Before heading back down the Main, two stops are on the agenda.
+Two stops are on the agenda.
 First, at Butterblume to pick up some homemade products and bottles of wine or cider.
 Then, at Pastel Rita to sip a coffee/cocktail, a lemonade or glass of pet-nat (natural sparkling wine) on its pretty outdoor patio.

 What to order: Butterblume: a bottle of natural wine and/or cider with some homemade goodies.
 Pastel Rita: Watermelon milk and/or a glass of natural wine.